 - Ease corporation tax payments

-The process of applying for a business loan for a limited company starts with applying with lenders.
-You will be required to provide all necessary details to verify your business, including the registered name of your limited company, your registered number and SIC code.
+To apply for a limited company loan you’ll need to find lenders and fill out an online form.
+You will be required to provide all necessary details to verify your business, including the registered name of your limited company, your registered number and SIC code (or US equivalent).

 - Contact details